homebodygym/homebodygym/pages/bitcoin/bitcoin.md

 Transactions on the blockchain are not recorded automatically, though.
 Such a task requires time and energy, which is why Bitcoin implements mining in order to power and verify the blockchain.

 ## Mining & Proof-of-Work

+Transactions on the blockchain are verified by bitcoin miners, who are in turn rewarded with bitcoin.
+But what exactly do bitcoin miners do?

+Miners verify blocks on the blockchain.
+A block is a set of transactions that takes up 1 MB of data.
+The size of each transaction varies greatly and one block may be hundreds or thousands of transactions.

+In order to verify blocks, miners must guess the correct cryptographic hash for that block.

 ## History